open-contracting/standard/docs/guidance/map/awards_contracts_buyers_suppliers.md

 Contracting processes can result in different types of contracts between buyers and suppliers, such as:

-* Contract describing all the contractual conditions (e.g. item, quantity, price, payment terms, time and place of delivery)
+* Contract describing all the contractual conditions (e.g. item, quantity, price, payment terms, time and place of delivery),
-* Contracts only describing general conditions (e.g. a framework agreement)
+* Contracts only describing the general contractual conditions, such as a framework agreement,
-* Contractly only describing specific conditions (e.g. a contract within a framework agreement)
+* Contracts only describing the specific contractual conditions, such as a contract within a framework agreement.

  Communication between contractual parties that consists of minor specifications of conditions agreed previously (e.g. specifying the time or place of delivery) is not considered a contract.
 Amendments are considered as part of the contract that is being amended.
 Contracts also cover prizes or other rewards (e.g. a follow-up contract) resulting from a design contest.